Red Flags and Warning Signs in the Job Interview Process

 But as you may know, you still have a long way to go.
 And the interview is probably the hardest part of the journey to that dream job.

 Just as you prepared and learned how to write a great resume, you have to prepare for the interview.

-Much of the preparation you’ll do is meant for passing the interview.
+Much of the preparation you’ll do is meant for passing the interview and in order to do that successfully, you should definitely practice answering some of the most common questions.
 As good as that is, you also need to prepare for other possibilities.

 As a job seeker, it can be difficult to look beyond your need for a job.
 With the pending bills and desire for financial stability, you can easily become desperate for a job.

 Desperation can cost you the job because it’s not an attractive trait to have.
 But at the same time, it can also land you into problems.